techidaily/site-games-able/source/_posts/1719160774357-make-a-statement-in-gaming-big-box-backdrops.md

  When you populate your library with metadata via EmuMovies, you probably notice that a marquee file is always downloaded.
 These files are used with a second screen, displayed as a marquee like a traditional arcade cabinet.

- Once you have[set up dual monitors](https://www.makeuseof.com/how-to-set-up-dual-monitors/) for your arcade system, go into Big Box then select**Options > General > Marquee Screen > Screen 2** .
+ Once you have [set up dual monitors](https://www.makeuseof.com/how-to-set-up-dual-monitors/) for your arcade system, go into Big Box then select**Options > General > Marquee Screen > Screen 2** .
 Now, whenever you highlight a game in Big Box, your second screen will display the marquee for that particular game, usually reflective of the cabinet it was in during its heyday.
 It’s a nice touch that goes a long way toward making your cabinet feel authentic yet new.

 ![Example of a second screen marquee in BigBox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/second-screen-marquee-big-box.jpg)